-The Northern Illinois Homeless Coalition includes a broad representation of relevant organizations and agencies as well as interested individuals charged with:
+The Northern Illinois Homeless Coalition includes a broad representation of relevant organizations and agencies, as well as interested individuals

-- community-wide planning and strategic use of resources to address homelessness; - improving coordination and integration with mainstream resources and other programs targeted to people experiencing homelessness; - promoting the quick re-housing of homeless individuals and families; and - improving data collection and performance measurement to ensure program success.
+- Community-wide planning and strategic use of resources to address homelessness; - Improving coordination and integration with mainstream resources and other programs targeted to people experiencing homelessness; - Promoting the quick re-housing of homeless individuals and families; and - Improving data collection and performance measurement to ensure program success.

-The City of Rockford Department of Human Services Community Service Division has a street outreach team to identify homeless individuals and get them into emergency and eventually permanent shelter.
+The City of Rockford Department of Health & Human Services Community Service Division has a street outreach team to identify homeless individuals and get them into emergency and eventually permanent shelter.
 Individuals' needs are assessed during street outreach to make referrals for services if an individual does not want shelter assistance.
+This outreach team works in collaboration with other agencies including shelter providers, mental health/health providers, law enforcement, and EMS Services.
+The goal of outreach is to get engaged with homeless persons and link them to permanent housing programs as quickly as possible.
+The goal is to get every newly identified person housed within 45 days of identification; however, due to lack of affordable housing and client choice, sometimes that goal is not met.

-The Rockford Rescue Mission, a member of the Continuum of Care, places a great emphasis on helping individuals who are victims of domestic violence and abuse.
+Remedies & Rockford Rescue Mission, both members of the Continuum of Care, place a great emphasis on helping individuals who are victims of domestic violence and abuse.
 The City of Rockford also has worked with the Rockford Police Department to help identify the risks of domestic violence and to keep victims in their homes while removing the perpetrator.
+The CoC provides domestic violence training to all member agencies.
+The Family Peace Center has also become a member of the CoC this year.

 The City is also facing an increase in the amount of aging homeless as homes become more difficult and expensive to maintain.
-The City of Rockford Human Services Department offers short term monetary assistance in order to keep individuals and families in their homes.
+The City of Rockford Health & Human Services Department offers short term monetary assistance in order to keep individuals and families in their homes.

-The City of Rockford has reached "functional zero" for veteran and chronic homelessness and has goals to end family and youth homelessness.
+The City of Rockford has reached "functional zero" for veteran and chronic homelessness and has a short term goal of ending family and youth homelessness.
+The overarching goal of the program would be to reach "functional zero" for all populations.
+The City continues to work with partners at Built for Zero to reach this goal.